jd0x/docs/manual/production-cluster/manage-billing.rst

 Transfer ownership of a cluster
 -------------------------------

-Drop a note to support@hasura.io from your registed email address, copyig the user to whom you want to transfer ownership to.
+Drop a note to support@hasura.io from your registed email address, copyig the new owner.